eladtpro/azure-openai-api-management-policies/README.md

 ![APIM Key Vault](assets/apim-key-vault-integration.png)

 ### <a name="backend"></a>Setting up Azure OpenAI emdpoints as API Management Backend services
-> *Managed Identities* are a feature of *Azure Active Directory* that allows Azure resources to authenticate themselves as service principal with other supported Azure resources.
+> *Managed Identities* are a feature of *Microsoft Entra ID* that allows Azure resources to authenticate themselves as service principal with other supported Azure resources.
 > This way *Azure API Management* can authenticate itself with *Azure OpenAI* services. **In this method there is no need to store any credentials in the APIM configuration**, e.g no need for OpenAI api-key.

 Backends are the API Management representation of the backend services that API Management proxies.
 This way we can configure the Azure OpenAI services as backends.
 Each backend configuration will contain refernce to api-key saved in Azure Key Vault